-The Senior Planner serves as administrative support to the seventeen towns in the region for RiverCOG and provides back up to the Executive Director and the Deputy Director for agency projects and programs.
+The Senior Planner serves as administrative support to the seventeen municipalities in the region for RiverCOG and provides back up to the Executive Director and the Deputy Director for agency projects and programs.
 This supervisory position acts as the municipal outreach coordinator for member town assistance requests, zoning issues, and municipal referrals in the RiverCOG.
+Responsibilities include:

-Responsibilities include: inter-municipal referrals and reviews, including impacts from transportation issues, review of site plans and zoning regulations, including traffic circulations and impact.
+inter-municipal referrals and reviews, including impacts from transportation issues, review of site plans and zoning regulations, including traffic circulations and impact.
+The Senior Planner works supporting emergency planning with CT DEMHS, including ESF 1 the transportation emergency support function.
 Another responsibility of this position is staff support to the CT River Gateway Commission and riverine, harbor and coastal transportation planning.
 Ancillary primary duties include: supervision of natural hazard mitigation planning, municipal harbor management planning, coastal resiliency for transportation and other capital infrastructure, planning and zoning consultation to municipal planning and zoning commissions, coastal grants manager (canoe trail maps, dock studies).
 An additional responsibility for this position includes developing new methods for public participation and outreach, specifically agency website development and updates, and social media innovation to promote government transparency through technology.
-This includes legislative testimony, cable programming, and website outreach.
+This includes legislative testimony, cable access to programming, and website outreach.